 In today’s market scenario it is ideal for an employer to retain the already existing employee and developing him/her rather than look for a new substitute in the market.
+In order to encourage your team to develop and progress within the company, make sure you set a clear and transparent business process management system.
 One of the main reasons that organizations emphasize on employee development are:

 1. Remaining competitive: It is not only the organisations that are finding a prominent place in the market today but also the employees that are always on a look out for a better company that not only values them but also constantly upgrades the skill set of its employees so that they are efficiently placed with the other peers in the competitive markets.